syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/Stackedheader.md

 # Stacked Headers

-The stacked headers helps you to group the logical columns in grid.
-It can be shown by setting `ShowStackedHeader` as `true` and by defining `StackedHeaderRows`.
+The stacked headers helps you to group the logical columns in the Grid.
+It can be shown by setting the `ShowStackedHeader` as `true` and by defining the `StackedHeaderRows`.

-## Adding Stacked header columns
+## Adding stacked header columns

-To stack columns in stacked header, you need to define `Column` property in `StackedHeaderColumns` with field names of visible columns.
+To stack the columns in stacked header, you need to define the `Column` property in `StackedHeaderColumns` with field names of visible columns.

 {% tabs %}